pivotal/docs-tap/scalability.hbs.md

-# DRAFT Scalability
+# Workload scalability best practices

 ## Workload configuration

 This topic describes the best practices required to build and deploy workloads at scale.

+## Sample application reference

-The following sections describe xyz, for the purposes of this topic, this is a description of the services
+The following sections describe the configuration of the different-size applications used to derive scalability best practices.

 ### Small

 This is the simplest configuration and consists of the following services and workloads:

-API Gateway workload
+- API Gateway workload
-Search workload (In memory database)
+- Search workload (In memory database)
-Search Processor workload
+- Search Processor workload
-Availability workload (In memory database)
+- Availability workload (In memory database)
-UI workload
+- UI workload
-3 Node RabbitMQ Cluster
+- 3 Node RabbitMQ Cluster

 ### Medium

-This includes all of the services of the small size plus the following services and workloads:
+This includes all of the services of the small-size application and the following services and workloads:

-Notify workload
+- Notify workload
-Persistent Database (MySQL or Postgres)
+- Persistent Database (MySQL or Postgres)
-RabbitMQ Event Source
+- RabbitMQ Event Source
-KNative eventing broker
+- KNative Eventing broker
-KNative triggers
+- KNative triggers

 ### Large

-This includes all of the services of the medium size the following services and workloads:
+This includes all of the services of the medium size application and the following services and workloads:

-Crawler Service
+- Crawler Service
-Redis
+- Redis
-RabbitMQ backed eventing broker
+- RabbitMQ backed eventing broker
-RabbitMQ backed triggers
+- RabbitMQ backed triggers

 ## Application Configuration

-The best practices were derived for the following application configuration:
+The following section describes the application configuration that was used to derive the scalability best practices:

 Supply chain: Testing_Scanning (Build+Run), Basic & Testing (Iterate)